 I finished my stroll at 6:30 in the afternoon.
 The sun was still up – so I decided to Google where to watch the

 There are two hostels in Calgary: HI Calgary Hostel and Wicked Hostel.
-Both are walking distance to downtown and accessible to public transport.
+Both are within walking distance to downtown and accessible to public transport.
 If you want to stay in downtown Calgary, luxurious and mid-range hotels are everywhere.
 You can book your accommodation via Booking, Expedia, , and HostelWorld.